ibm-cloud-docs/cis/logpush.md

       `ibmcl`: Information to identify the IBM Cloud Log instance where the data is pushed.
 Fields within the `ibmcl` object are as follows:

-       * `instance_id`- ID of the Cloud Logs instance.
+       * `instance_id`- ID of the IBM Cloud Logs instance.
-       * `region`- Region of the Cloud Logs instance (for example, `us-south`).
+       * `region`- Region of the IBM Cloud Logs instance (for example, `us-south`).
-       * `api_key`- An API key for the account where the Cloud Logs instance is set up is required.
+       * `api_key`- An API key for the account where the IBM Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 The API key can be rotated by using the [Update a Logpush job](/apidocs/cis#update-logpush-job-v2) API.

        The user or the service id must be granted the **Sender** IAM role on the Cloud Logs Service.
        {: important}